 An immutable distributed ledger that is operated without a central authority is called blockchain [23].
 A copy of every transaction is kept on every node (user) linked to the blockchain network, therefore the transactions stored there cannot be changed or deleted.
 The authenticity and transaction can therefore be confirmed in public.
 Blockchain is a distributed knowledge system that can serve as a dependable foundation for the long-term growth of smart agriculture applications.
 Its essential elements include proof-of-ownership, smart contracts, transparency, and consensus algorithms [24, 46].

-In order to boost output, optimize input utilization, save labor costs, enhance market accessibility, and make timely decisions, farmers employ smart agriculture systems [25].
+In order to boost output, optimize input utilization, save labour costs, enhance market accessibility, and make timely decisions, farmers employ smart agriculture systems [25].
 For information collection, production management, record keeping, and equipment operation, they employ smart agriculture systems.
-26% of farms utilize these systems for training and instruction, while over 80% use them on grain farms with GPS equipment [25, 45].
+A 26% of farms utilize these systems for training and instruction, while over 80% use them on grain farms with GPS equipment [25, 45].
 The Bureau of Meteorology and other weather apps are examples of free internet software tools that some farmers use.
 Some of them make use of free software which is provided by private companies like AgWorld and GrainCorp [26].
 Significant gains in food supply chains and agricultural productivity have been demonstrated by the agricultural systems [37].
 Precision farming, blockchain, IoT, and big data are all part of Agriculture 4.0, which is being considered by many researchers and organizations for all elements of sustainable agriculture.
 Precision agriculture is a farm management approach that focuses on measuring, tracking, and reacting to field metrics in order to quantify the output of crops or livestock for low-input, highly productive sustainable agriculture [27, 36, 44].
 Farmers may maintain sustainable agricultural practices and promote healthy crop growth by using these tools to visualize and evaluate data.

 Provenance, traceability, security, proof of work (PoW), and information asymmetry are all significant problems with current e-agriculture systems [18,28,29,30,31,32].
 The implementation of blockchain technology is expected to benefit smart agriculture by adding new aspects.
 In order to identify the adoption facilitators and obstacles of blockchain technology for intelligent and sustainable agriculture, this report carries out extensive research.
 According to Kim et al. [29], further research is needed on how to use blockchain technology to manage stakeholder trust in agriculture supply chains.
-Decentralized applications are suggested as a remedy for problems in agriculture by Thejaswini et al. [30].
-Blockchain technology and smart contracts may potentially help smart agriculture, according to Vangala et al. [31].
-By 2030, IoT and blockchain-enabled smart agriculture applications will be accessible, according to Awan et al. [28].
+Decentralized applications are suggested as a remedy for problems in agriculture [30].
+Blockchain technology and smart contracts may potentially help smart agriculture [31].
+By 2030, IoT and blockchain-enabled smart agriculture applications will be accessible [28].
 They contend that the use of blockchain technology and the Internet of Things in agriculture is still in its infancy.
-Zhang [18] contends that the application of blockchain technology in agriculture could streamline the financing and credit-checking procedures.
-Zhu et al. [32] use blockchain technology and big data to argue that a safe platform for sharing data is required.
+The application of blockchain technology in agriculture could streamline the financing and credit-checking procedures [18].
+The use blockchain technology and big data to argue that a safe platform for sharing data is required [32].
 Significant study has been conducted on integrating blockchain technology into the agriculture sector, according to the literature review.
 However, technical obstacles have severely hindered the adoption of sustainable farming techniques and integrated smart agriculture systems.

 Additionally, research indicates that the obstacles to embracing any new technology are generally generic, and the usefulness of blockchain for sustainable practices and smart agriculture is not sufficiently highlighted.